Electricity & Gas in Manchester, Greater Manchester in 2021

 In order to make savings that will reduce your energy bills, the first place to start is by making some house renovations.
 Did you know that your roof can cause more than 30% of heat loss.
 Therefore it is recommended to re-insulate your attic, or change your windows to reduce or even stop any heat loss.
 Another way to make savings is to change your heating system to a gas boiler.
 It is also important to note that there are some government grants, which can help fund your renovations or installations, so it is worth doing some research on governemnt energy grants .
 Another important option to consider is to change energy suppliers.
 Here at Switch Plan we can find the right supplier and tariff for you depending on your energy requirements and then deal with the switch for you.
 It's truly hassle free!

-Who are the most popular energy suppliers in Manchester?
+Which energy companies are the most popular in Manchester?

-To discover the tariffs of some of the main suppliers in Manchester, visit our dedicated pages by clicking on the links bellow:
+To discover the tariffs of some of the main suppliers in Manchester, visit our dedicated pages by clicking on the links below: * Bulb in Manchester * British Gas in Manchester * E.ON in Manchester * Scottish Power in Manchester * Octopus Energy in Manchester * Ovo Energy in Manchester"

 Energy usage in Manchester